shawnmckinney/remote-code-execution-sample/README.md

  Now the program cannot execute the script because of common unix file permission.

-10. The takeway?
+11. The takeaway?

  Usage of the Java Security Manager and strict unix file system controls can limit the damage that can be inflicted during Java object deserialzation - specifically preventing a remote code execution vulnerability.

-11. Run with Java Security Manager debug enabled:
+12. Run with Java Security Manager debug enabled:

  ```
  mvn clean install